xiaowen-t/ECG-challenge/README.md

     35.0–39.9 = Obesity class II
     Above 40 = Obesity class III
 ## Training dataset
-For eperiment 1, the training dataset contains all the other patients with MI annotation.
+For eperiment 1, the training dataset contains all the other subjects with MI annotation.
-For eperiment 2, the training dataset contains only samples with bmi values, 320 from each bmi group.
+For eperiment 2, the training dataset contains only samples with BMI values, 320 from each BMI group.
 # Models
 We simply adapt the `resnet_18` from Pytorch's official implementation.
 The first layer is changed to accept a single channel 2D input. (instead of 3 channel image data.)
 ```